xKoSzMar/to-do-app/README.md

 # To Do Application

-This application is frontend to do list.
+This application is a frontend to do list.

 It was created using: